Kava-Labs/kava/migrate/v0_26/iavl-v1.md

 ### Validators & Pruning nodes

 For nodes with minimal historical state, we recommend bootstrapping your node with statesync.
+For an example of how to setup a node with statesync, see [here](https://www.polkachu.com/state_sync/kava).

+A public RPC server is available at `https://rpc.kava.io:443`.

 ### Full-archive node